The Wonders of Wonder!

 Try a free sample of the novel study for Wonder

 I loved how R.J.
-Palacio subtly adds the character of Daisy the dog as the only soul who does not “see” Auggie’s facial abnormalities.
+Palacio subtly adds the character of Daisy, the dog, as the only soul who does not “see” Auggie’s facial abnormalities.
 Through Daisy’s interactions, Ms. Palacio shows the unconditional love that animals provide.
-This prompted me to add a Reading Informational activity to the unit involving therapy dogs and animal-assisted therapy.
-I know teachers are looking for Common Core-aligned resources to help with Reading Informational Text skills so I added this small activity to the unit.
+This prompted me to add a non-fiction activity to the unit involving therapy dogs and animal-assisted therapy.
+This activity is included in the complete novel study, but you can also download it for free here:

 Therapy Dog

-As you can tell I loved this book.
-It is one of the best books I have read and I think it would serve well in any 4-6th-grade classroom.
+As you can tell, I loved this book.
+It is one of the best books I have read, and I feel it would serve well in any 4-6th-grade classroom.
 However, I do have one minor complaint.
-In the book, Auggie also deals with hearing loss and there is a chapter that describes his experience in getting fitted for a hearing aid for the first time.
-I also live with hearing loss and have worn hearing aids for several years.
+In the book, Auggie also deals with hearing loss, and one chapter describes his experience in getting fitted for a hearing aid for the first time.
+I live with hearing loss and have worn hearing aids for several years, and now have a cochlear implant in one ear.
 In some ways, Ms. Palacio was spot on describing Auggie’s feelings about wearing hearing aids around his friends and how he may be perceived.
-However, Ms. Palacio was very off the mark when she described the experience of getting hearing aids and how they work.
-This is very understandable as I am sure most people do think that wearing hearing aids is very much like wearing glasses, which is how Ms.Palacio describes the experience.
+However, Ms. Palacio was quite a ways off the mark when she described the experience of getting hearing aids and how they work.
+A common misperception is that wearing hearing aids is like wearing glasses, which is how Ms.Palacio describes the experience.
 In reality, it is nothing like that.
-After reading this chapter in the book I felt so strongly that I felt the need to add my own supplement to the unit explaining what it is really like to wear hearing aids and have hearing loss in our modern world.
+After reading this chapter, I felt so strongly about the misinformation that I had to add my own supplement to the unit explaining what it is REALLY like to wear hearing aids and have hearing loss in our modern world.
 I hope this supplement is helpful to your students.
 This resource is included in the Wonder Novel Study and is also offered as a stand-alone item here:

 You can purchase this novel study at the following locations: